How to Choose a Children’s Multivitamin

 Safety, Transparency, and Quality Signals

-Parents are not expected to audit manufacturing facilities.
-But certain signals can indicate whether a product has been put together with care.
+While parents are not expected to audit manufacturing facilities, certain signals can help indicate whether a product is thoughtfully made.

 Signals That Support Confidence, and Reasons to Pause